ekaterinburgdev/map/README.md

 ## About

-> 🚧 This is a technical release for collecting feedback, not an analysis tool

 The map contains layers of data about objects in the city so that urbanists can easily access them to work with them.

 ### Features